Olingerada/pirate/readme.md

-# Pirate.py
+# The Pirate

-Command line torrent downloader with [Pushbullet](https://pushbullet.com) notifications.
+#####Command line torrent downloader with [Pushbullet](https://pushbullet.com) notifications.

+Add torrents to your Transmission download queue from anywhere, either via Pushbullet magnet link push or remote procedure calls[https://trac.transmissionbt.com/wiki/rpc] direct to the machine.

+-

 Default behavior parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided, then passes the magnet link to a locally running Transmission-Daemon (localhost or same LAN).

 Can also add direct HTML pages of the desired torrent with --url, and direct magnet links and torrent files with --file.

-----

-### Requirements

-#### Client Side (pirate.py)

 This script was written in Python version 2.7.
 Version 3 compatibility requires rewriting some code, and may be done at a later time.
 Pull requests welcome.

+----

+### Requirements

+2 Parter.
+Either do it all on localhost, or configure a second machine for headless management.

+ * Client setup
+ * Server setup

+#### Client Side (thepirate)

 3 external Python libraries needed.
-Please ensure the following are installed to the system:
+Please ensure the following are installed to the system

  * transmissionrpc
  * requests
  * beautifulsoup4

-If pip is installed, just run the following as root:
+> TIP: If pip is installed, just run the following as root:

 ```
 $ pip install transmissionrpc requests beautifulsoup4
 ```

-Then edit the pirate.py file, and change the __rpcserver__ variable to the server's IP/hostname (if not localhost)
+Then edit the thepirate.py file, and change the __rpcserver__ variable to the server's IP/hostname (if not localhost)

 #### Server Side (transmission-daemon and pirate-remote.py)